HenriqueMCunha/tech242-AWS-linux/file-ownership/README.md

 If I want to change the owner of a directory, do the `-R` flag after as it will recursively change the owner of the directory and all its contents.
 * `chown -R richard bad_jokes.txt`

-## Does being the owner of a file mean you have full permissions on that file?

-No, being the owner of a file does not automatically mean you have full permissions on that file.
-File permissions are a set of access restrictions that control who can read, write, and execute a file.
-These permissions are granted to the file's owner, the file's group, and anyone else who has access to the file or directory.

-* The owner of a file has default permissions that allow them to read, write, and execute the file.
-* The owner can also modify these permissions to allow or deny access to others.
-For example, the owner could grant the group permission to read the file, or they could grant everyone permission to execute the file.

-So, while being the owner of a file gives us a certain level of control over its permissions, it does not give us unlimited access.
-Other users may still have permissions to read, write, or execute the file, depending on how the permissions are set.